Talab Tillo

 Talab Tillo is an urban area of Jammu City in the Indian union territory of Jammu and Kashmir.
 It is a bustling residential and commercial hub that holds historical and cultural significance.

 Etymology

-It is believed to have derived its name from a saint named "Tilloo" and from a "talab" which was situated here.
-"Talab" is a Dogri word which means "pond" in English.
-Earlier it used to be called Tillo Talab but with the passage of time the name changed to 'Talab Tillo'.
+According to local oral traditions, a saint named Tilloo came to the local Zamindar Teru Singh Saini, who owned large parts of the present-day Talab Tillo area, and requested land to live.
+Teru Singh is believed to have donated land near a pond (‘talab’) where the saint settled.
+Locals earlier referred to the place as ‘Tilloo da Tla’ in Dogri, which over time evolved into ‘Tillo Tla’ and later Talab Tillo.”

 Geography and Layout

 Talab Tillo is located in the western part of Jammu City, bordered by neighbourhoods such as Bohri, Canal Road, and Bakshi Nagar.
 It lies close to Akhnoor Road, providing seamless connectivity to various parts of the city and neighbouring districts.

 Sub-Localities

 The locality comprises several well-defined sub-areas: